rlskoeser/rlskoeser.github.io/_posts/2017-06-07-deformance.md

 - aigaconverge
 ---

-*Notes from a panel session at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 3, 2017.*
+*Notes from a panel session on designed text deformation at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 3, 2017.*

 * * *